TylerLubeck/comp20-team3/README.md

 * Selection algorithm to select songs based on current location and user preferences. (e.g. genre, local bands only, etc.)

+###APIs###
+* Google Maps (As required)
+* Echonest
+* Google Graphs
+* Potentially Youtube
+* Facebook

+###A Note on Music Providers###

+Two options:

+* I believe echonest provides 30 second song clips.
+We can safely use these.

+* We can use youtube videos.
+Put the video in a div and hide the div, and I believe it will still play.
+This is very bad for mobile services as it means more data usage and more bandwidth, but we will be able to get whole songs.

+Either way, should this product go live, we should find a way to rent music.

 ###Mock-Ups###
 ![Computer Generated Mock-Ups][mockup]